herdiansc/jquery.columnfilter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 #About
-**jQuery columnFilter** is a plug-in that lets you create filter for table which has many column.
+**jQuery columnFilter** is a plug-in that lets you create filter for table which has many columns.

-When you hide several columns than the table will only columns that not been hiden.
+When you hide several columns than the table will only show selected columns.

-The syntax is as follows:
+## Functional Requirement
+These are requirements fullfilled by this plugin:
+- Need to be able to hide several columns so that the table more easy to read
+- Hiden column need to remain hiden on sequence page(table) visits.

 #How  to Use It
 Your table markup: